generalov/django-resubmit/README.rst

-This could help users to resubmit file in FileField in after ValidationError in Django.
+This could help users to resubmit form after validation error was occured without loosing selected files.

 Status and License